ArdavanKhalij/ArdavanKhalij/README.md

 Currently, I am living in **Brussels**, **Belgium** 🇧🇪.<br/>
 I'm working with various programming languages such as **Python**, **Swift**, **C**, **C++**, **HTML**, **CSS**, **Scala**, **Javascript** and **Prolog**.
 I am also looking forward to studying **Ph.D.** in **Artificial Intelligence** ,  **Machine Learning** and **Computational Creativity** in the top universities globally.<br/><br/>

-I’m currently focused on my university courses and also researching about computer creativity.<br/><br/>
+I’m currently focused on my university courses and my masters thesis under supervision of Dr. Geraint Wiggins and Mr. Nicholas Harley about creativity in traditional Iranian music.<br/><br/>

 If you have any questions from me, you can send me an **E-mail**:<br/>
 ardavan.khalij@vub.be<br/><br/>